Ensure your CV format is structured to best highlight your unique experience and life situation.

 As an electrician, you’ll work in a variety of settings.
 Whether you’re planning the layout of electrical systems in a commercial building or installing light fixtures in a customer’s home, you’ll need the right skills and training to complete the job safely, cost-effectively, and on time.

-1. Craft an eye-catching electrician CV personal statement
+1. Craft an eye-catching personal statement

 Your CV personal statement is your first opportunity to stand out from the crowd and sell yourself to potential employers.
 When you make a CV for an electrician position, here’s what to include in your personal statement: